ryancfong8/BeatsByFong/README.md

 ```

 The rectangular bars were placed in a circular pattern also concentric to those circles and transformed to expand outwards from the circle.
-For these bars to be in the correct place.
-The calculation from cartesian to polar coordinates need to be done.
+The calculation from cartesian to polar coordinates need to be done in order for these bars to be in the correct place.

 ```javascript